What is Invoice Discounting?

 1. Quick cash

-Invoice discounting is comparatively quicker and faster method to procure cash than applying for a loan in which credit institutions or banks take quite a lot of time in credit appraisal of the borrower.
+Invoice discounting is a comparatively faster and faster method to procure some money than applying for a loan in which credit institutions or banks take quite a lot of time in credit appraisal of the borrower.

 It accelerates cash inflow by converting sales receivables into cash.

 The cash injection can be invested in increasing sales, pursuing growth, capital investment, repaying critical debts etc.